vega/vega/docs/docs/transforms/force.md

 }
 ```

 Perform force-directed layout of a network.
 The layout is centered in the middle of the view, nodes repel each other, and a data set `edges` defines link constraints with a 25 pixel distance.
-Finally, collision detection is performend on nodes with a radius of 10 pixels.
+Finally, collision detection is performed on nodes with a radius of 10 pixels.

 ```json
 {